PokemonRedAndBlue/PokemonRedAndBlue/README.md

 ## Known Bugs & Limitations
 - Collision tiles are manually defined, requiring updates to TileCollisionProfile.cs whenever new tiles are added
-- Data handling for Pokémon and trainers is spread out over pokmemon.cs and external classes
+- Data handling for Pokémon and trainers is spread out over pokemon.cs and external classes
   - Needs to be more centralized and consistent

 ## Planned Improvements